MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Get-MgServicePrincipalClaimMappingPolicyByRef.md

 ```

 ## DESCRIPTION
-List the claimsMappingPolicy objects that are assigned to a servicePrincipal.
+The claimsMappingPolicies assigned to this service principal.
+Supports $expand.

 ## EXAMPLES